ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

    sim = InteractiveContext(
       components=[
          BasePopulation(),
-         Mortality(),
          DeathsObserver(),
          YllsObserver(),
       ],
       configuration=config
    )
    sim.take_steps(365)  # Run for one year with one day time steps

    print(sim.get_results()["dead"])
    print(sim.get_results()["ylls"])

 ::

      stratification  value
-   0            all  985.0
+   0            all  977.0

      stratification         value
-   0            all  27966.647762
+   0            all  27720.319912

-We see that after 365 days of simulation, 985 simlants have died and there has been a total of 27,987 years of life lost.
+We see that after 365 days of simulation, 977 simlants have died and there has been a total of 27,720 years of life lost.

 .. testcode::
    :hide: